Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

 \end{itemize}

-\headfi{D.2: Code Quality Checking.} Static analysis tools are also widely used by agent systems to check code quality, \eg{} syntactic correctness checking, code format checking, code complexity checking, vulnerability detection, and specifications checking.
+Besides, static analysis tools are also widely used by agent systems to check code quality, \eg{} syntactic correctness checking, code format checking, code complexity checking, vulnerability detection, and specifications checking.
 The checked results can then provide feedback or additional hints for agents to further improve code quality.
-In particular, existing agents~\cite{deshpande2024classlevelcodegenerationnatural, CTC, huang2024codecot} use compilers or interpreter (\eg{} GCC or Python) for syntactic correctness checking; existing agents~\cite{zhang2024codeagent, LLM4PLC} use Black~\cite{Black} and nuXmv~\cite{nuXmv} for code format checking; the agent in~\cite{LLM4CBI} uses OClint~\cite{OCLint} and srcSlice~\cite{srcSlice} for code complexity checking; existing agents~\cite{LLM4CBI, ACFIX} use static analysis tools such as Frama-C~\cite{Frama-C} and Slither~\cite{Slither} to detect vulnerabilities; the agent in~\cite{AutoSpec} uses static tools (\eg{} Frama-C) to verify the satisfiability and sufficiency of generated specifications.
+In particular, existing agents~\cite{deshpande2024classlevelcodegenerationnatural, CTC, huang2024codecot, AutoDev, 3DGen} use compilers or interpreters (\eg{} GCC or Python) for syntactic correctness checking; existing agents~\cite{zhang2024codeagent, LLM4PLC} use Black~\cite{Black} and nuXmv~\cite{nuXmv} for code format checking; the agent in~\cite{LLM4CBI} uses OClint~\cite{OCLint} and srcSlice~\cite{srcSlice} for code complexity checking; existing agents~\cite{LLM4CBI, ACFIX} use static analysis tools such as Frama-C~\cite{Frama-C} and Slither~\cite{Slither} to detect vulnerabilities; the agent in~\cite{AutoSpec} uses static tools (\eg{} Frama-C) to verify the satisfiability and sufficiency of generated specifications.

-\headt{E. Dynamic Analysis.} In addition to static analysis, existing agents also use dynamic analysis tools to collect dynamic runtime information (\ie{} method call trace, runtime values, and coverage) that can further provide runtime behaviors for agents.